FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

 See the general setup guidance above for how this is passed into Views.

 You then have several options:
-- Start from scratch and create a new block editor - requires a component, store and installer.
+- Start from scratch and create a new block editor - requires a component, store, BLOCK_TYPE and installer.
 See `src/components/interaction-designer/block-types` for examples.
 - Wrap an existing block and use it's slots to override default UI.
 Slots available:
-    - `branching` - defaults to the `BlockOutputBranchingConfig` component
+    - `branching` - defaults to the `BlockOutputBranchingConfig` component.
+Can be switched off entirely with the `usesDefaultBranchingEditor` boolean prop
-    - `contact-props` - defaults to the `GenericContactPropertyEditor` component
+    - `contact-props` - defaults to the `GenericContactPropertyEditor` component.
+Can be switched off entirely with the `usesDefaultContactPropsEditor` boolean prop
     - `extras` - add content and UI specific to your custom block
     - All other UI is common between community blocks.
 If you wish to override then see [Overriding Components](overriding-components) below
 - Extend/use inheritance with an existing block and create a fully custom template